-Julia Nascimento is a Brazilian illustrator and comics creator with art, fashion, and research backgrounds.
+Julia Nascimento is a Brazilian illustrator and cartoonist with art, fashion, and research backgrounds.
 Employing a multidisciplinary and multicultural approach to her work, she is passionate about autobiographical narratives and collaborations.

 While living in Japan for almost a decade she pursued postgraduate studies in fashion and worked in different sectors of the fashion industry.
-In 2017 she launched her career in illustration and comics, and in 2018 she co-founded ToCo – the Tokyo Collective and the CANVAS Sequential Art Meetup in Tokyo.
+In 2017 she launched her career in illustration and comics, and in 2018 she co-founded ToCo – the Tokyo Collective.

-Currently based in Sweden, Julia Nascimento teaches, and has her work published in books and periodicals in Japan, Sweden, USA, and England.
+Currently based in Sweden, Julia Nascimento has her work published in books and periodicals in Japan, Sweden, USA, and the UK.

 For autobiographical comics in Japan see @feijuadacomics (Instagram, Twitter, Facebook, and Tumblr)